• Skip to primary navigation

 Instructions

-• In a large mixing bowl, or the bowl of your stand mixer, cream together the butter, peanut butter, sugar, and light brown sugar until creamy.
+• In a large mixing bowl, or the bowl of your stand mixer, cream together the 1 cup butter, 1 ½ cups peanut butter, 1 cup sugar, and 1 cup light brown sugar until creamy.

-• Add the eggs, vanilla extract, baking soda, baking powder, and salt then mix until smooth. *Add 1 tablespoon of your flour if the wet ingredients start to 'curdle' with the addition of the eggs.
+• Add the 2 large eggs, 1 teaspoon vanilla extract, 1 ½ teaspoon baking soda, 1 teaspoon baking powder, and ¼ teaspoon salt, then mix until smooth. *Add 1 tablespoon of your flour if the wet ingredients start to 'curdle' with the addition of the eggs.

-• Stir in the flour until it has been completely incorporated into the dough.
+• Stir in the 2 ¾ cups all-purpose flour until it has been completely incorporated into the dough.

 • Shape the dough into 1 inch round balls, roll them in sugar if desired.
 Place onto parchment paper-lined baking sheets with approximately 2 inches of spacing between each cookie.

-• Use a fork to gently press the cookies down to about half the height.
-Criss-cross the tine marks to make the usual checkered pattern of peanut butter cookies.
+• Use a fork to press the cookies down to about half the height.
+Crisscross the tine marks to make the usual checkered pattern of peanut butter cookies.

 • Remove cookies from the oven and allow them to cool on the baking sheet for 5 minutes before transferring the cookies to a wire cooling rack to cool completely.